-1. MATA30H3 is a strictly enforced corequisite for both PHYA10H3 and PHYA11H3.
+- MATA30H3 is a strictly enforced corequisite for both PHYA10H3 and PHYA11H3.

-2. Any one of MATA35H3, MATA36H3, or MATA37H3 is a suitable corequisite for PHYA21H3 and PHYA22H3.
-However, please keep in mind that:
+- Any one of MATA35H3, MATA36H3, or MATA37H3 is a suitable corequisite for PHYA22H3.
+However, MATA35H3 is not an accepted corequisite for PHYA21H3.
+Only MATA36H3 or MATA37H3 will are accepted as corequisites for PHYA21H3.
+In addition, please keep in mind that:

-a.
-MATA35H3 is the course best suited for students in life sciences programs that are not planning to pursue further physical sciences programs or advanced MAT courses.
+- MATA35H3 is the course best suited for students in life sciences programs that are not planning to pursue further physical sciences programs or advanced MAT courses.

-b.
-MATA36H3 is the recommended course for students interested in programs in physical sciences and not planning on advanced MAT courses.
+- MATA36H3 is the recommended course for students interested in programs in physical sciences and not planning on advanced MAT courses.

-c.
-MATA37H3 is the recommended course for students interested in programs in physical sciences in conjunction with advanced MAT courses.
+- MATA37H3 is the recommended course for students interested in programs in physical sciences in conjunction with advanced MAT courses.

-3. Students planning to combine a program listed below with any program in mathematics are advised to take MATA37H3 as this course provides the background and pre-requisite for advanced MAT courses.
+- Students planning to combine a program listed below with any program in mathematics are advised to take MATA37H3 as this course provides the background and pre-requisite for advanced MAT courses.

-4. The course MATA67H3 is a pre-requisite for MATA37H3.
+- MATA67H3 is a pre-requisite for MATA37H3.
 Additionally, MATA67H3 is a recommended course for students pursuing any of the programs listed below as it will enhance the foundational skills required for discussions on the theories presented in advanced courses in PHY, AST, and MAT.

-6. The course MATB24H3 is a strongly recommended option for students in their second year of studies following any of the programs listed below.
+- MATB24H3 is a strongly recommended option for students in their second year of studies following any of the programs listed below.
 This course will enhance the mathematical preparation of students for topics in core areas of Classical Mechanics, Electromagnetism, and Quantum Mechanics, as well as provide quantitative and analytical skills needed for advanced studies in most fields in physical sciences.

-The Combined Degree Programs options include:
+The Combined Degree Programs options are:

 - Physical and Mathematical Sciences (Specialist), Honours Bachelor of Science/ Master of Teaching

-Service Learning and Outreach
+Experiential Learning and Outreach

-For an experiential learning opportunity that also serves others, consider the course CTLB03H3 (Introduction to Service Learning), which can be found in the "Teaching and Learning” section of the Calendar.
+For a community-based experiential learning opportunity in your academic field of interest, consider the course CTLB03H3, which can be found in the Teaching and Learning section of the Calendar.